A week ago today, I had the privilege of teaching relational wisdom to our Montana State Legislators and their staffs.

 Noting that these tendencies are undergirded by a deep moral divide, Dr. Willer urges political leaders to make a greater effort to cultivate genuine empathy and respect for their opponents and learn to “reframe” their positions in terms of the values that are meaningful to others (click here for his outstanding TED talk, which had been viewed over two million times).

 I also referred to recent studies that show that power can actually cause damage to the human brain.
-As an article in the Atlantic reported, “People under the influence of power act as if they have suffered a traumatic brain injury – becoming more impulsive, less risk-aware, and, crucially, less adept at seeing things from other people’s perspective.”
+As an article in the Atlantic reported, “People under the influence of power act as if they have suffered a traumatic brain injury, becoming more impulsive, less risk-aware, and, crucially, less adept at seeing things from other people’s perspective.”

 This damage seems to include an impairment of a neural process called “mirroring,” which is a cornerstone of empathy.
 This impairment causes many powerful people to do worse at reading the emotions and thoughts of others, which leads to an “empathy deficit” that undermines their personal and professional relationships, as well as their ability to lead others.
 (See a similar report here.)

 I then explained how present day leaders could cultivate these same qualities by learning and practicing the basic principles of values-based relational wisdom.
-You can see my complete presentation by watching the following video.

 - You can download a two-page summary of values-based (secular) relational wisdom by clicking this link.

 - You can download a copy of the 13-page handout I gave our legislators by clicking this link.

 Please join me in praying that these dedicated leaders will find many ways to put these concepts into practice in the coming days.
 And if you know of any city, state or federal legislators or civil servants in your community who might benefit from either our values-based materials or from our faith-based training, please feel free to share these resources with them.